makaichi/arxiv-summary/readme.md

     *   In the same "Settings -> Security -> Secrets and variables -> Actions -> Variables" section, add the following variables:
         *   **`OPENAI_MODEL_NAME`:** The name of the OpenAI model you want to use for summarization (e.g., `gpt-3.5-turbo`, `gpt-4`).
 Refer to the OpenAI documentation for available models.
         *   **`SUMMARY_LANGUAGE`:**  The language in which you want the summary to be generated (e.g., `English`, `Chinese`).
+		*   **`USER_INTEREST`:** (Optional) Your specific areas of interest (e.g., speech recognition, neural networks, audio processing).
+If provided, the papers will be scored for relevance to these keywords and sorted accordingly.
+If left blank, all papers will be treated with equal relevance.

 4.  **Configure the Workflow:**